 The presentation was called “The State of CE Retail: Five Key Trends Changing the Way CE is Sold.”

-Koenig and Voyer presented five trends they found in CE retailing today.
-The five topics discussed were:
+Koenig and Voyer presented five trends they find in CE retailing today:

 In addition to their five main points, the duo also highlighted some of TraQline’s key findings.

 For instance, the survey found that consumers are spending more on discounters and that their spending in such stores went up 2.6 percent in a year.
 It also found that the majority of electronics/appliance stores and computer specialty stores saw declines over the past year.
 The presenters credited the computer specialty category’s suffering with “losses at CompUSA and with Dell’s weakening brand and changes in distribution.”

 The presenters also discussed CEA data collected from consumers on what kinds of stores they’re willing to buy CE products from.
 While big-box stores Best Buy, Target, and Wal-Mart held the lead among consumers a respective 70 percent, 63 percent and 63 percent of shoppers reporting willingness to buy CE products from those stores, Koenig and Voyer also pointed out that non-traditional stores, such as The Home Depot and Bed, Bath and Beyond, as well as Ikea, also ranked significantly with consumers with 59 percent, 41 percent and 30 percent of consumers respectively reporting willingness to shop for CE in those stores.
 The presenters suggested that there is a tremendous amount of untapped market potential for non-traditional retailers.

 TraQline also found that CE consumers are shopping around slightly more than they were a few years ago.
 For instance, three years ago 36 percent of respondents said they shopped in two or more stores for CE while 64 percent said they shopped in one store only; this year 38 percent of respondents shopped in two or more stores, and 62 percent shopped in only one.